TabMGP: Martingale Posterior with TabPFN: Martingale Posterior

 For the martingale posterior distribution to be well-defined, the sequence of predictive distributions $(P_i)_{i \ge 0}$ must converge $\bP$-a.s.~to a random probability measure $F_\infty$, which represents the limiting empirical distribution of $(Z_{i})_{i \ge 1}$.
-The probability law of $F_\infty$ can be regarded as a prior distribution and the probability law of $F_\infty \mid z_{1:n}$ a posterior distribution.
-This posterior law of $F_\infty \mid z_{1:n}$ then induces a posterior distribution on functionals of $F_\infty$ which is termed the martingale posterior.
+Here, $F_{\infty}$ is analogous to the statistical model in classical Bayes, and the probability laws of $F_\infty$ and $F_\infty \mid z_{1:n}$ are the prior and posterior, respectively.
+This posterior law of $F_\infty \mid z_{1:n}$ then induces a posterior distribution on functionals of $F_\infty$, which is called the martingale posterior.

 \paragraph{Definition.} Let $\zobs \in \sZ^n$ denote the observed data and $\Pi(F_{\infty} \mid \zobs)$ the posterior law of $F_{\infty}$ given $\zobs$.
 The \emph{martingale posterior} distribution is defined as the posterior law of $\vtheta(F_{\infty})$: